rcullito/yapi/README.md

 ## yapi - Yet Another Pipe Implementation

 [yapi](http://github.com/cmfatih/yapi) is an application inspired by Unix pipeline.

 Currently it can execute remote system commands using ssh protocol.
 See [examples](#examples)

 For your information; yapi is **still** under heavy development.
+Feedbacks and pull requests are welcome.

 ### Installation